Section

 • Obstructive sleep apnoea, often called OSA or simply sleep apnoea, is a condition where the airway repeatedly closes during sleep, causing breathing to stop briefly, sometimes hundreds of times a night.
 Most people have no idea it is happening.

-• Symptoms include loud snoring, waking feeling exhausted despite adequate sleep, morning headaches, and significant daytime tiredness, but many people with sleep apnoea have subtle symptoms and do not recognise the pattern.
+• Symptoms include loud snoring, waking feeling exhausted despite adequate sleep, morning headaches, and significant daytime tiredness.
+Many people have subtle symptoms and do not recognise the pattern.

 • Treatment with CPAP, a small device that keeps the airway open during sleep, is highly effective and produces real cardiovascular benefits including better blood pressure control and reduced atrial fibrillation burden.